Silvernine0S/FolderMenu3EX/README.md

 command prompt...and more.
 You can also launch your favorite folders, files or urls." -rexx http://foldermenu.sourceforge.net/

-FolderMenuEX is a Fork of the Original Folder Menu 3 by rexx
+FolderMenu3 EX is a Fork of the Original Folder Menu 3 by rexx